karlp/zypsnips/cortex-debug-headers-cables.md

 ## ARM "standard" cortex debug
 ARM made a new "standard" for cortex debug, because smaller is cooler y0.
 [Read their description of it here](http://infocenter.arm.com/help/topic/com.arm.doc.faqs/attached/13634/cortex_debug_connectors.pdf)

-The takeaway is, 2x10, in a _svelte_ 1.27mm pitch
+The takeaway is, 2x5, in a _svelte_ 1.27mm pitch
-The common older style is also 2x10, but in fatduino 2.54mm pitch.
+The common older style is 2x10, but in fatduino 2.54mm pitch.

 ## Cables